mkocansey/bladewind-docs/README.md

 <br /><br />

 ### Installation
-The full installatioin guide is available on https://bladewindui.com.
+The full installation guide is available on https://bladewindui.com.
 <br />

 BladewindUI is very specific to Laravel since all components are written purely using blade syntax.
 To install in your Laravel project simply run this command in the terminal at the root of your project.